1c7/sharetribe-note/README.md

 ### 2. Goal of Code Section
 Help you understand the big picture of Sharetribe.
-Here is not gonna write all these little detail, Ruby grammar, Think like that.
+Here is **not** gonna write all these little detail.
-how many `module` there are (for example: user info, paypal payment, order info, list item, customize marketplace)
+the format below may change.

 <br/>
 ## Model (app/models/)